muniheart/nf-segmented/README.md

 This project was created to mitigate the inode limitation associated with certain HPC.
 It runs a pipeline of interest in a segmented execution to reduce the total number of inodes consumed by intermediate files ( workdir ) during the lifetime of a pipeline run.
-It may be of interest to nextflow users who have limited file system resources, such as users of HPCs, or users that want to run multiple pipelines on numerous or large datasets.
+It may be of interest to nextflow users who have limited storage resources, such as users of HPCs, or those who want to run multiple pipelines on numerous or large datasets.
 The functionality provided here is distinct from that provided by the nextflow setting of `'cleanup: true'`, which reduces inode pressure by removing intermediate files ( workdir ) after a complete pipeline run.
 Here, inodes are reclaimed throughout the execution of a pipeline.